temporalio/documentation/docs/cloud/introduction/operating-envelope.md

 ## What are the Temporal Platform limits? {#upgrade-policy}

+This section describes many of the default settings and limits that apply to associated parameters in Temporal Cloud.

+Some of these default limits are configurable by sending a [support ticket](/cloud/support#support-ticket) to our support team.

 ### What is the maximum length for identifiers?

-The maximum length for identifiers, like Workflow Id, Workflow Type, and Task Queue names is 1000 characters.
+Identifiers such as Workflow Id, Workflow Type, and Task Queue names have a maximum length of 1000 characters in UTF-8 format.

-The character format is UTF-8.

 This default limit is configurable by creating a [support ticket](/cloud/support#support-ticket).

 ### What is the gRPC limit for each message received?

-A 4 MB limit for each gRPC message received.
+Each gRPC message received has a limit of 4 MB.

 ### What is the maximum limit for an Event batch size?

-The `DefaultTransacationSizeLimit` is set to 4 MB and is the largest transaction size allowed for the persistence of Event Histories.
+The `DefaultTransactionSizeLimit` is configured at 4 MB, representing the maximum allowable transaction size for persisting Event Histories.

 ### What are the default limits at the Namespace level in Temporal Cloud?